 David completed his MD at the University of Manitoba, Internal Medicine Residency at the University of Alberta and Nephrology fellowship at the University of Manitoba.
 He is enrolled in the MSc Program in Health Research Methodology at McMaster under the supervision of Dr. Michael Walsh.

 David's research interest is symptom management in patients with kidney disease and in particular, randomized controlled trials of therapies to alleviate symptoms in the hemodialysis population.

 Dr. Joanna Dionne

-Joanna is a Gastroenterologist, Methodologist and a graduate of the Masters of Science in Health Research Methods (HRM) Program at McMaster University.
+Joanna is a Gastroenterologist, Methodologist and holds a MSc in Health Research Methodology (HRM) from McMaster.
 Joanna obtained her Bachelor of Nursing from the University of New Brunswick prior to pursuing graduate training in epidemiology at McMaster.
 Joanna’s graduate research sought to understand what aspects of ulcerative colitis maintenance therapy were important to patients, and to what degree by using a conjoint analysis methodology.
-Joanna completed her MD, Internal Medicine and Gastroenterology residency at McMaster University and is pursuing a Critical Care Medicine/Clinician Investigator Program Fellowship at McMaster University.
+Joanna completed her MD, Internal Medicine and Gastroenterology residency at McMaster and is pursuing a Critical Care Medicine/Clinician Investigator Program Fellowship at McMaster.

 Joanna is pursuing a PhD in HRM and is the Principal Investigator (PI) of the international prospective cohort study “Diarrhea, Interventions, Consequences and Epidemiology in the Intensive Care Unit (DICE-ICU) Study”.
 Joanna was named a DeGroote Scholar during her graduate training and has received peer reviewed funding from Physicians’ Services Incorporated (PSI), the Canadian Association of Gastroenterology (CAG), and the Regional Medical Associates (RMA).